Code-Institute-Submissions/Muzaffar-Ahmad10-Django-Resturant-Site/README.md

 - users are able to create an account for table booking,
 - users can see the confirmation notification, edit and cancel booking,

+### Device Testing & Browser compatibility
+- This web application is working on verious browsers.
+- This Web application is working on various Devices

+## Bugs

+### Fix Bugs
+- css file is added properly
+- css code is clean
+- Templates were added properly and fix bugs.
+- Adjust food and drink menu.
+- Adjust Base.html page

+### UnFixed Bugs
+- HTML files are not validate from the validator, but working properly.
+- Python Code is not tested properly but all the code is working properly.
+- Javascript Code is not tested properly but all the code is working properly.

 ### Deploying to Heroku